-DHCS 19 Undertake physiological measurements (R/651/0788)
+DHCS 19 Undertake physiological measurements (K/650/5196)

-Unit summary This unit is a This unit is aimed at social care staff involved in the taking and recording of physiological measurements as part of the individual's care plan.
+Unit summary This unit is aimed at social care staff involved in the taking and recording of physiological measurements as part of the individual's care plan. measurements as part of the individ ual s care plan.
 Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet Level 3 4 credits 23 GLH achieved
+Mandatory Mandatory Achieved/not yet Level 3 4 credits 23 GLH achieved 23 GLH

-Learning outcomes Assessment criteria (AC)

-(LOs) The learner can:

-The learner will:

-1. Understand relevant 1.1 Describe current legislation, national guidelines, organisational

-legislation, policy and policies and protocols affecting work practice

-good practice for

-undertaking

-physiological

-measurements

-2. Understand the 2.1 Explain the principles of blood pressure to include:

-physiological states that blood pressure maintenance

-can be measured differentiation between systolic and diastolic blood pressure

-normal limits of blood pressure

-conditions of high or low blood pressure

-2.2 Explain the principles of body temperature to include:

-body temperature maintenance

-normal body temperature

-pyrexia, hyperpyrexia and hypothermia

-2.3 Explain the principles of respiratory rates to include:

-normal respiratory rates

-factors affecting respiratory rates in ill and well individuals

-2.4 Explain the principles of pulse rates to include:

-normal pulse rate limits

-factors affecting pulse rates - raising or lowering

-pulse sites on the body

-the requirement for pulse oximetry measurements analysis and implication of pulse oximatry findings

-analysis and implication of pulse oximetry findings

-2.5 Explain principles of body mass index (BMI) in relation to

-weight/dietary control

-2.6 Explain major factors that influence changes in physiological

-measurements

-2.7 Explain the importance of undertaking physiological measurements

-· · · · · · · · · · · · · · · · · · · 2.8 Explain how physiological measurements may need to be adapted

-for the individual
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: 1.
+Understand relevant legislation, policy and good practice for undertaking physical scient The learner can: 1.1 Describe current legislation, national guidelines, organisational policies and protocols affecting work practice undertaking physiological measurements 0.4 Eveloin the principles of black pressure (a include) 2.
+Understand the 2.1 Explain the principles of blood pressure to include: physiological states that can be measured blood pressure maintenance differentiation between systelia and directolia blood pressure can be measured differentiation between systolic and diastolic blood pressure normal limits of blood pressure conditions of high or low blood pressure 2.2 Explain the principles of body temperature to include: body temperature maintenance normal body temperature pyrexia, hyper-pyrexia and hypothermia 2.3 Explain the principles of respiratory rates to include: normal respiratory rates factors affecting respiratory rates in ill and well individuals factors affecting respiratory rates in ill and well individuals 2.4 Explain the principles of pulse rates to include: normal pulse rate limits factors affecting pulse rates - raising or lowering pulse sites on the body the requirement for pulse oximetry measurements analysis and implication of pulse oximetry findings 2.5 Explain principles of body mass index (BMI) in relation to weight/dietary control 2.6 Explain major factors that influence changes in physiological measurements 2.7 Explain the importance of undertaking physiological measurements 2.8 Explain how physiological measurements may need to be adapted for the individual 3.
+Be able to prepare to take physiological 3.1 Explain to the individual what measurements will be undertaken and why these are done measurements 3.2 Reassure the individual during the physiological measurements process 3.3 Answer questions and deal with concerns during the physiological measurements process

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 3.
-Be able to prepare to 3.1 Explain to the individual what measurements will be undertaken and take physiological why these are done measurements 3.2 Reassure the individual during the physiological measurements process 3.3 Answer questions and deal with concerns during the physiological measurements process 3.4 Explain the help individuals may need before taking their physiological measurements 3.5 Explain why it may be necessary to adjust an individual's clothing before undertaking physiological measurements 3.6 Ensure all materials and equipment to be used are appropriately prepared 3.7 Confirm the individual's identity and obtain valid consent before undertaking physiological measurements 4.
-Be able to undertake 4.1 Apply standard precautions for infection prevention and control physiological 4.2 Apply health and safety measures relevant to the procedure and measurements environment 4.3 Select and use appropriate equipment at the prescribed time and in the prescribed sequence to obtain an accurate measurement 4.4 Monitor the condition of the individual throughout the measurement 4.5 Respond to any significant changes in the individual's condition 4.6 Follow the agreed process when unable to obtain or read a physiological measurement 4.7 Identify any issues outside own responsibility and refer these to other colleagues 5.
-Be able to record and report results of 5.1 Explain the necessity of recording physiological measurements physiological 5.2 Explain common conditions that require recording of physiological measurements measurements 5.3 Demonstrate the correct process for reporting measurements that fall outside the normal levels 5.4 Record physiological measurements taken accurately using the correct documentation
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 3.4 Explain the help individuals may need before taking their physiological measurements 3.5 Explain why it may be necessary to adjust an individual's clothing before undertaking physiological measurements 3.6 Ensure all materials and equipment to be used are appropriately prepared 3.7 Confirm the individual's identity and obtain valid consent before undertaking physiological measurements 4.
+Be able to undertake physiological measurements 4.1 Apply standard precautions for infection prevention and control4.2 Apply health and safety measures relevant to the procedure and environment 4.3 Select and use appropriate equipment at the prescribed time and in the prescribed sequence to obtain an accurate measurement 4.4 Monitor the condition of the individual throughout the measurement4.5 Respond to any significant changes in the individual's condition 4.6 Follow the agreed process when unable to obtain or read a physiological measurement 4.7 Identify any issues outside own responsibility and refer these to other colleagues 5.
+Be able to record and 5.1 Explain the necessity of recording physiological measurements report results of physiological 5.2 Explain common conditions that require recording of physiological measurements measurements 5.3 Demonstrate the correct process for reporting measurements that fall outside the normal levels 5.4 Record physiological measurements taken accurately using the correct documentation